Kotli Azad Kashmir, Pakistan Travel Guide

 Kotli serves as a good base for exploring several towns and natural sites within day-trip distance.

-Mirpur (1.5-A two-hour drive) is a larger city near Mangla Dam.
+Mirpur (1.5-2 hours drive) is a larger city near Mangla Dam.
 Bhurban/Kohala Bridge (2-3 hours drive) features scenic Jhelum River views.
-Rawalakot (2-3 hours drive) is known for its pleasant weather and proximity to Banjosa Lake and Toli Pir.
-Tatta Pani (1-1.5 hours drive) has natural hot springs.
+Rawalakot (2-A three-hour drive) is known for its pleasant weather and proximity to Banjosa Lake and Toli Pir.
+Tatta Pani (1-1.A 5-hour car journey) has natural hot springs.

 Azad Kashmir's natural beauty shines in its parks and scenic landscapes, easily within reach from Kotli.